Information for Wrexham Students

 For more information, please visit the Assessment Centre or contact: email@example.com

 We are now offering students appointments for Study Needs Assessments for Disabled Students Allowances via Teams, Skype, or Zoom.

 Dyslexia Team Specialist Study Skills and Strategy Support

 To arrange one to one remote specialist study skills and strategy support from Bangor University , please contact: firstname.lastname@example.org

 For Healthcare Science students already accessing specialist study skills and strategy support from Glyndŵr University – this support will continue to be offered remotely by Glyndŵr until further notice.

 Your allocated tutor will be able to advise you regarding the setting up of online support as relevant.
 For example, via Skype for Business or through Microsoft Teams which is accessible through your student account.

 Students should email their mentor as per usual, or if they have any general queries, email: email@example.com

 Mental Health Advisers

-We are offering email, Skype, phone, and face to face appointments.
+We are offering Microsoft Teams video / audio call, telephone call or email appointments.
 Students can complete our self-assessment form to give us more information about their needs.